WVVA: History

 The station went on the air on July 31, 1955, as WHIS-TV.
-It was named in honor of longtime West Virginia politician Hugh Ike Shott, who had died two years earlier.
-It was owned by the Shott family's Daily Telegraph Publishing Company, which owned the Bluefield Daily Telegraph along with WHIS radio (1440 AM and 98.7 FM, now WHAJ).
+The station's call sign was derived from WHIS radio (1440 AM), which in turn was named in honor of longtime West Virginia politician Hugh Ike Shott, who had died two years earlier.
+The stations were owned by the Shott family's Daily Telegraph Publishing Company, which also owned the Bluefield Daily Telegraph.
 Channel 6 signed on under the special commitment of a VHF allotment to Bluefield after the release of the Federal Communications Commission (FCC)'s Sixth Report and Order in 1952.
 Because of its proposed antenna height and location on East River Mountain, the channel 6 allocation in Bluefield was short-spaced to WATE-TV (also on channel 6) in Knoxville, Tennessee, and side-spaced to WCYB-TV (on adjacent channel 5) in Bristol, Virginia.
 As a result, the proposed station on the channel 6 frequency would therefore be limited to one-half of the visual maximum effective radiated power for analog channels 2 through 6, or 50,000 watts.

 Unable to obtain a network feed, the Shotts were forced to construct a privately owned microwave relay system to receive NBC programming from WSLS-TV in Roanoke, Virginia, the closest and most accessible city receiving network signals via the AT&T Long Lines system.
 When it was completed in September WHIS-TV began carrying NBC programs, the first being The Pinky Lee Show.
 The station's operations were originally housed in the Bluefield Municipal Building; on January 1, 1967, the WHIS stations moved into new facilities on Big Laurel Highway (US 19–460), known as "Broadcast Center," and channel 6 began full color operations.